arc42/faq.arc42.org-site/_pages/about-this-site.md

 > This site does **NOT** use cookies or other means to track or analyze your visit.
 > In case you like what you read here, share your experience with colleagues and friends...

-### About Gernot Starke

-I'm:

-* happily married with two (nearly grown-up) kids and a few cats in Cologne, Germany,
-* fellow at innoQ,
-* quite busy coaching and consulting medium and large-scale enterprises on topics around software architecture and methodical software engineering,
-* co-founder and maintainer of <a href="http://arc42.de">arc42</a>, the template for pragmatic and systematic software architecture documentation,
-* founder of <a href="http://aim42.org">aim42</a>, the open source framework for systematic _software architecture improvement_,
-* active member and working group lead within the <a href="http://isaqb.org">iSAQB</a>,
-* regular presenter at IT-conferences,
-* author and co-author of more than a dozen books on software architecture, patterns, SOA, and the like.
-I'm really sorry - most of these books are written in German.
-Have a look at <a href="http://leanpub.com">Leanpub</a> for some of my English books.
+## Support

+[innoQ](https://innoq.com) supports creation, maintenance and hosting of this site.

-### Content
+## Content
 The content of this site is primarily based upon a Leanpub book on arc42, that contains an FAQ chapter.
 The questions in this book and on this website are identical to a large extend.

 Both are written in Markdown, but not in a completely identical dialect, sigh... (see below for differences).

-### Tooling
+## Tooling
 This page is based upon [Jekyll](), a static website generator, using the [TtskchTheme](https://github.com/ttskch/jekyll-ttskch-theme) theme.

-It's maintained on Github - published via github-pages.
+It's maintained on [Github](https://github.com/arc42/faq/) and published via github-pages.

 ### Markdown and Jekyll

-Some issues occured during the migration of questions from the Leanpub markdown:
+Some issues occured during the migration of questions from Leanpub markdown (the dialect in which we originally authored the content...):

-#### Images size
+### Images size

 Use the standard markdown image tag, append Jekyll-specific with-attributes: